platformer/ML/README.md

 This is a python notebook exploring the basics of using pandas, seaborn, and sklearn.

 You can see the notebook [here](https://github.com/platformer/ML/blob/main/HW6/hw6.ipynb).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW6/hw6.pdf).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW6/hw6.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW6/hw6.pdf).

 You can see the dataset [here](https://github.com/platformer/ML/blob/main/HW6/Auto.csv).